serious-scaffold/ss-python/template/docs/dev/dev-env.md

 ### Deep cleanup

-Deep cleanup will remove the pre-commit hook and the virtual environment alongside the common intermediate files.
+Deep cleanup removes the pre-commit hook and the virtual environment alongside the common intermediate files.

 ```bash
 make deepclean